jesterb0206/natours/README.md

 <br>

-To change your password click on your profile picture in the upper right-hand corner of the screen, scroll down to the bottom where it says `Change Password`, and type your **Current Password**, your **New Password** and your new password again to **Confirm Password** (please note a valid password is at least 8 characters in length).
-Finally, press the `Save Password` button and you're all good to go!
+To change your password click on your profile picture in the upper right-hand corner of the screen, scroll down to the bottom where it says `Change Password`, type your current password, your new password, and confirm it.
+Finally, press the `SAVE` button and you're all set!

 <br>